-The main tasks that were given to the reorganized college included training of personnel for traditional industries of the North, small schools with the revival of indigenous peoples' culture, traditions, language and traditional way of life of the peoples of the North.
+Nizhnekolymsky Vocational School №21 was established in 1973 by the Yakutsk Department for Vocational Training.
+Its aim was to provide qualified personnel for agricultural districts of the Sakha Republic.
+In 1992 vocational school was re-organized into the Nizhnekolymsky College of the Peoples of the North by the Decree of the Sakha Republic Government.
+The main tasks given to the reorganized college included training personnel for traditional industries of the North, small schools with the revival of indigenous peoples' culture, traditions, language and traditional way of life.

 Facts and figures

-|Total Number of Staff||36|
+|Total Number of Staff||24|

-|Number of Academic Staff||12|
+|Number of Academic Staff||9|

-|Number of Students||125|
+|Number of Students||133|